michael2012z/BitBible/markdown/JPS/files/Ps.md

 34. Let my musing be sweet unto Him; as for me, I will rejoice in HaShem.

 35. Let sinners cease out of the earth, and let the wicked be no more.
 Bless HaShem, O my soul.
-Hallelujah.That is, Praise ye the LORD.
+Hallelujah.

 ## Psalms 105